3D Printing a House | Some examples of early innovation

 Used for centuries in countries like India as a cost-effective and environmentally friendly alternative to cement – clay is biodegradable, recyclable material that will make the building a zero-waste structure.

-unnamed 1 - 3d motifs
+unnamed 1 - 3D MOTIFS

 3D Printed House in the Netherlands